Halcyon Days: The City in the Sands ARC Opens 7/28. Release Date 8/25. Pre-Order Now

 “We need to move above the storm, Prince.”

-Rook's voice cut through the downpour.
+Rook’s voice cut through the downpour.
 The man stood at the railing, water streaming off that ridiculous chrome mask he insisted on wearing.
-He was staring into the tempest as if he could read a message in the clouds.
-His right hand tapped twice against the rail, an old, restless habit.
-Rook had always been like that, seeing things others missed, impatient to set them right.
+He was staring into the squall as if he could read a message in the clouds.

 “Retreat from victory?”
 Lucan let the words hang between them.
 He didn’t turn.
 “This moment is centuries in the making, Rook.
 Our conviction made manifest, and you want to flee?”

-"There's another ship above us."
-Rook pointed at the gray mass overhead, his mask tilting to catch the glow of ricocheting shardshot.
-"Frigate-class.
+“There’s another ship above us.”
+Rook pointed at the gray mass overhead, his mask tilting to catch the glow of ricocheting cannon fire.
+“Frigate-class.
 I caught a glimpse when the clouds shifted.
-Five hundred feet higher."
+Five hundred feet higher.”

 Five hundred feet in the clouds.
 Close enough to pounce.
 Far enough to think no one would look up.

-Of course there was.
+Of course, there was.
 The Iverian League never could leave well enough alone.
-Always interfering, always protecting their wayward flock, always standing between the faithful and being reclaimed by the Emperor's rightful will.
+Always interfering, always protecting their wayward flock, and always standing between the faithful and being reclaimed by the Emperor’s rightful will.

 “Belay that.”

-"First Altier Toren Luinondo."
-He let the name roll off his tongue.
-"To what do I owe the honor?"
+“First Altier Toren Luinondo.”
+Lucan let the name roll off his tongue.
+“To what do I owe the honor?”

-Toren walked forward through the storm as if weather observed rank.
+Toren walked forward through the rain as if weather observed rank.
 Altiers were always like that.
-So certain.
 So sure of their moral superiority.
-Lucan had heard rumors of this one, but based on what he saw, Toren was just another nonbeliever come to find faith at the edge of Lucan's blade.
+Lucan had heard rumors of this one, but based on what he saw, Toren was just another nonbeliever come to find faith at the edge of Lucan’s blade.

 “You crossed the line, van Ferro.”
 Toren’s voice was level, controlled, but the rage beneath it was unmistakable.
 “And you don’t even see it, do you?
 Three million lived in White Hill.
 Three million.
 That thing… this… Colossus… it won’t stop with Iveria.
 It will consume the whole world.”